Police fire tear gas in clash with Hong Kong protesters over banned march

 Several banks in the area did not open on Saturday and many businesses were shuttered.

-Reporting By Donny Kwok, James Pomfret, Greg Torode and Marius Zaharia; Writing by Jennifer Hughes and Greg Torode; Editing by Robert Birsel and Richard Pullin
+Reporting By Donny Kwok, James Pomfret, Greg Torode and Marius Zaharia; Writing by Jennifer Hughes and Greg Torode; Editing by Robert Birsel, Richard Pullin and Mark Potter